ONDC-Official/developer-docs/utilities/log-validation-utility/README.md

 Log Validation Tool requires [Node.js](https://nodejs.org/) to run.

-1. Clone the repository, navigate to Log-Validation_Utility and install the dependencies.
+1. Clone the repository, navigate to log-validation-utility and install the dependencies.

 ```sh